Research

 Work in Progress

 Should Workers of the World Unite?
-Native-Migrant Wage Gap and Labor Market Power
+Native-Migrant Wage Gap and Labor Unions

 Trench Talk: Soldier Contact and Regional Attachment in France